LIVE • 20 FREE CALCULATORS

 • Scale winning ad sets by 20% every 3 days.
 Jumping spend by 100% overnight resets the learning phase.

-Use our Meta Ads Budget Calculator to reverse-engineer your exact daily and monthly budget from any revenue target, with INR support built in.
+Use our Meta Ads Budget Calculator to reverse-engineer your exact daily and monthly budget from any revenue target,

-LTV:CAC Ratio Explained for D2C Brands
+LTV:CAC Ratio Explained for D2C Brands in the US

 The LTV:CAC ratio is the most important health metric for any brand that runs paid advertising.
-It answers one question: for every rupee you spend acquiring a customer, how much lifetime revenue do you get back?
+It answers one question: for every dollar you spend acquiring a customer, how much lifetime revenue do you get back?

 LTV (Customer Lifetime Value) is the total net revenue a customer generates over their relationship with your brand.
-A customer who buys a ₹1,000 product three times a year for two years has an LTV of ₹6,000.
+A customer who buys a $100 product three times a year for two years has an LTV of $600.

 CAC (Customer Acquisition Cost) is the total marketing and sales cost to acquire that customer, not just the ad spend for that specific purchase, but all marketing costs divided by the number of new customers acquired.

 The ratio: a 3:1 LTV:CAC is considered healthy for D2C brands.
 A 1:1 ratio means you're spending as much to acquire customers as they're worth, unsustainable.
 A 5:1 ratio may indicate you're underinvesting in growth.
-The sweet spot is 3:1 to 4:1 for most Indian D2C brands.
+The sweet spot is 3:1 to 4:1 for most US D2C brands.

 Improving your LTV:CAC ratio doesn't always mean cutting ad spend.
 Often it means increasing LTV through repeat purchase programs, upsells, and loyalty, making your CAC more efficient without reducing the scale of acquisition.
 Use our LTV:CAC Calculator to measure this ratio across different customer cohorts.